Laishan, Yantai: Yellow Sea Pearl

 Towering at the eastern end of the Yellow Sea Trestle Bridge, it takes a modern architectural form with a stainless steel mesh frame structure and an outer body made of glass crystal inlay.
 The Pearl is 30 meters high and 21.8 meters in diameter, with six floors, tall and bright.
 The Pearl of the Yellow Sea is a famous landscape and landmark of Yantai.

 Yanda International Sea Bathing Beach

 The coastline is more than 10,000 meters from Haiyun Square in the north to Tianyue Bay in the south.
 The beach area is 640,000 square meters, the blue seawater is as clear as a mirror, and the soft beach is as white as silver.
 It carries out rich waterfront entertainment activities such as sea sightseeing, water sports, sea fishing, beach volleyball, beach soccer, surfing, speedboat, sailing, kayaking, diving and beach bonfire.

 Phoenix Court

 Located at the top of Phoenix Mountain, it is 24 meters high, a four-story pavilion imitating the ancient building of the Qing Dynasty, with flying eaves and arches, like a pen stand, green tiles and orange corridors, and green mountains and trees.
-3,500 meters of hiking trails and 800 meters of wooden stacks, a natural oxygen bar, enjoy the fresh greenery.
+3,500 meters of hiking trails and 800 meters of wooden stacks, and a natural oxygen bar.